andviro/noodle/README.md

 }
 ```

+Note that similar HTTP Basic Auth middleware is included in noodle `middleware`
+subpackage discussed below.

 `noodle.Handler` provides context-aware `http.Handler` with `error` return
 value for enhanced chaining.
 Assuming that some middleware stored user login in
 request context, the following handler outputs personalized greeting: